johnhyde/island/README.md

 A collaborative novel between John and a mysterious stranger

-Each chapter is a separate markdown file?
+Each chapter is a separate ~~markdown~~ johndown file?

-No AI nor LLM has been used on this project, at least so far (except in a technical capacity, e.g. the creation of the .gitignore and the static site).
+No AI nor LLM has been used on this project, at least so far, except in a technical capacity, e.g. the creation of the .gitignore and the static site.

 ## Rules